cryostatio/jfr-datasource/README.md

 #### GET /

 Responds with 200 OK.
-Used to verify server is available.
+Used to verify if the server is available.

 CURL Example
 ```bash